ret2c/pcileech-cfw/README.md

 # CFW for LeetDMA v1.2 Card
+**01/24/2025**: This is a pretty useless repo in its current state.
+Created through Simon Rak's guide and has no customization.
+I'll drop the TeleScan output and an mmiotrace here in April 2025 for anybody who wants to burn through this card

 **10/12/2024**: Initial upload, fully-vetted CFW will be uploaded sometime in April 2025

 ❗ Forked and modified from [Ulf Frisk's PCIeSquirrel base](https://github.com/ufrisk/pcileech-fpga/tree/master/PCIeSquirrel)